wisniewskikr/spring-cloud/spring-cloud-routing-gateway/README.md

 -----------

 #####Goal
-The goal of this project is to show how docker compose works for many projects.
+The goal of this project is to show how api gateway works for Spring Boot application in docker-compose environment.
-And how in fast way refresh single container.

 We have here 2 REST API Spring Boot projects:
 * **Custom Text Service**: provides greeting text in many languages;